alexei-matveev/bgy3d/doc/README.txt

 	            (3.203)
 ------------------------------------------------------------------------------------------------------

-* Dipole moment outputed from PG
+* Dipole moment outputed from PG.
+By plotting D~u~ from PCM and 3D-RISM/QM (selected PG output), they are perfect linear correlated (correlation factor r ~ 0.999703)

 1D-RISM for ions
 ----------------